 If you’ve been wondering what happened to the Republican party under Trump, look beyond 2016 and look back exactly 30 years.
-The Republicans’ wholesale abandonment of many of their core values, to the point where elected members now spout deep state conspiracy theories that contradict the CIA and FBI in order to stay on message with their president, has not been an overnight process.
+The Republicans’ wholesale abandonment of some many core values, to the point where elected members now spout deep state conspiracy theories that contradict the CIA and FBI in order to stay on message with their president, has not been an overnight process.
 However the event that triggered it, the fall of the Berlin wall, was.

-Sure, all parties have their idealists, their pragmatists and those who value staying in office above all else, while faking fidelity to their party’s values.
+Sure all parties have their idealists, their pragmatists and those who value staying in office above all else, while faking fidelity to their party’s values.
 And the Democrats too have had their moments of hypocrisy.

 But since 1989 Republicans have re-ignited their passion for fiscal conservatism only while Clinton and Obama were president.
 Under Dubya and Trump deficits spiralled.
 Once a party acquires the habit of selectively applying its principles – be that valuing the independence of government employees, respecting the rule of law, fighting against foreign election meddling, or seeing America as a place of refuge rather than a fortress to be defended by punishing poor children – it gets easier to let all the other basic principles fall by the wayside.